Thursday, October 31, 2024

 Review

-Weeks ago I read 20-30 pages of the novel.
-I thought I was interested in continuing to read it.
-But, here I am, weeks later, and I maybe read a handful pages since then.
+Weeks ago, before bed, I read 20-30 pages of the novel.
+I thought I was interested in continuing, but, here I am, weeks later, and my bookmark is on page 48.
+I have zero desire to read anymore of the novel.

-Overall, the story and characters aren't engaging enough.
+Overall, the story and characters aren't engaging enough to keep me reading.

-Unfortunately, for Once a Runner, I started listening to Elena Ferrante's My Brilliant Friend.
-This didn't help, and most likely hurt Once a Runner.
+In Once a Runner's defense, I started listening to Elena Ferrante's My Brilliant Friend.
+Ferrante's characters and writing are so good.
+It seems unimaginable to revert back to reading anything like Once a Runner.

 If I spend more time in the story, I'll update my review.